ArturKarbone/principal/principal_practice.md

 17. Office / table layout does not enable zero-friction pairing / mobbing
 18. The Principal asks everybody to reduce WiP, but works alone
 19. Shotgun refactoring (shotgun surgery)
-20. Moving in baby steps and keeping the code green while working on a feature
+20. Developing a feature in baby steps and keeping the code on your laptop green
-21. The team does not have pairing experience and Principal is not mentoring
+21. The team does not have pairing experience and The Principal is not mentoring
-22. Decoupling deployment from release (batching elimination)
+22. Decoupling deployment from release
 23. Fear of saying *no* / accepting lots of work to *please* customer(s)
-24. Leader is too busy to explain Little's Law to the team
+24. The Principal is too busy to explain Little's Law to the team
 25. Jerks in the team (knowledge refrigerators)
-26. Untracked work
+26. Untracked / Invisible work
 27. Unresolved conflicts in the team
 28. Lack of a common goal
 29. Isolation / work on long-living feature branches
 30. Daily standups
-31. Insecure environment
+31. Insecure work environment
-32. No goal / the team works on completely unrelated tasks or different projects
+32. "Teammates" working on different and unrelated projects (resource sharing)
 33. No WiP limits (pushing of work)
 34. Strict WiP limits (pulling of work)
 35. Dependencies on people, teams, 3rd-party
 36. Long-running tests
-37. Waiting for code review
+37. Waiting for code review (asynchronous code review)
-38. Blocking code review / Code review is the first priority
+38. Code review is the first priority (synchronous code review)
 39. Waiting for clarification, approvals
 40. Unplanned work (Critical Bug found on Production)